yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/literals/array-of-rows.md

 The sufficient set of rules can be stated tersely:

-- Start off with the opening left curly brace
+- Start off with the opening left curly brace.

 - First, prepare the literal for each _"row"_ type value according to the rules set out in the [previous section](../row/).